Celarity Blog • Updated Feb 1, 2023

 5 Common Resume Mistakes to Avoid

-Writing your own resume is a pretty tricky task when you’re on the hunt for a new position.
-It’s not easy to write a document that explains your background, experiences and is supposed to fit on 1-2 pages!
-After all, this is the piece of information that’s supposed to catch a hiring manager’s eye and get you an interview, you want it to be the best it can possibly be, right?
+Writing your resume is pretty tricky when you’re on the hunt for a new position.
+It’s not easy to write a document that explains your background and experiences and is supposed to fit on 1-2 pages!
+After all, this is the piece of information that’s supposed to catch a hiring manager’s eye and get you an interview, you want it to be the best it can be, right?
 While there’s no secret formula to the perfect resume, there are a few common mistakes that keep making their way onto resumes.

 At the bottom line, a hiring manager does not need to know every single thing you’ve done in your previous positions.
 Being concise and specific is key.
 We recommend outlining the most pivotal aspects of your previous positions and the positive outcomes that you had.
 This is your chance to showcase how you’ve made an impact!

 Our guidance is to reflect on your previous experiences through the scope of the role you are applying for.
 Read over the job description and identify areas that coincide with your expertise!
-From there, be sure to cut out the extra fluff words and focus on the valuable details.
+From there, cut out the extra fluff words and focus on the valuable details.

 Recruiters and hiring managers often look through many resumes for open positions.
-In order to stick out from the crowd, it is essential to use keywords that highlight your experience with specific tools, software, credentials, and technology.
+To stick out from the crowd, it is essential to use keywords that highlight your experience with specific tools, software, credentials, and technology.
 Our advice is to treat your resume as an SEO challenge.
 Think of common and relevant keywords that match the position description you’re applying to.

 Fun fact: according to recent studies, you have about 6 seconds to make an impression on a hiring manager.
 If they can’t read your resume, they won’t consider you!